 Go ahead, wish hope whine all you like about Zillow and agent review sites

 Agent review sites aren’t going away.
 Zillow isn’t going away.
 Love or hate either Zillow or reviews, but the fact is consumers want information.
 They want to look at homes.
-They want to see reviews of agents.
+They want to see reviews of the best luxury estate agency in Estepona.
 Don’t want to be reviewed on Zillow?
 The solution is simple, don’t create an agent profile there (or delete the one you already have).
 No profile, no review.
 Don’t want your listings on Zillow?
 Don’t send them there.
 Blame your broker for sending them there?
 Find a new broker.
 Blame your MLS?
 Opt out of syndication.
 Don’t want to buy ads on Zillow?
 Don’t write them a check.

 You can pretty much do the same on the large non-real estate specific review sites.
 Don’t put your businesses on Google, Yelp, Yahoo, etc. That’s no big deal anyway.
 After all, who goes to a place like Google to find you? /sarcasm.